 European Union Emissions Trading Scheme

-The European Union’s Emissions Trading Scheme (EU ETS) is an approach to reduce air pollution through financial incentives, specifically by trading greenhouse gas (GHG) emissions allowances.
+The European Union’s Emissions Trading Scheme (EU ETS) is an approach to reducing air pollution through financial incentives, specifically by trading greenhouse gas (GHG) emissions allowances.
 The program began in 2005 and covered facilities in 30 countries.
-In this scheme, each country is given a cap on total emissions allowed.
-Each facility in the program must measure and report their emissions each year and submit one allowance for every metric ton of CO2, or the equivalent amount of nitrous oxide (N2O) and perfluorocarbons (PFCs) they emit.
-If a facility emits less than their allowance, it can sell the designated credits; otherwise, it may purchase credits from other installations.
+Each country is given a cap on total emissions allowed in this scheme.
+Each facility in the program must measure and report its emissions yearly and submit one allowance for every metric ton of CO2 or the equivalent amount of nitrous oxide (N2O) and perfluorocarbons (PFCs) they emit.
+If a facility emits less than its allowance, it can sell the designated credits; otherwise, it may purchase credits from other installations.
 We are currently in the third phase, which has a trading period from 2013 to 2020.

 Flare Gas Flow Measurement through Sage